Keller-Michael/docu_guidelines/general_recommendations_en.md

 15. Pay attention to your spelling and commas.
 Enable spell checking, if available.
 16. Use illustrations to show facts easily and quickly.
 17. Explain illustrations if you use them.
+18. Read your text out loudly and pay attention to whether you have difficulties reading certain parts of the text.
+Such parts could also be difficult for the reader or interrupt the flow of reading.

 C) Coordinate your documentation with your supervisor before publication.